opensearch-project/documentation-website/_install-and-configure/additional-plugins/ingest-attachment-plugin.md

 The `ingest-attachment` plugin enables OpenSearch to extract content and other information from files using the Apache text extraction library [Tika](https://tika.apache.org/).
-Supported document formats include PPT, PDF, RTF, ODF and many more.
+Supported document formats include PPT, PDF, RTF, ODF and many more ([Tika Supported Document Formats](https://tika.apache.org/2.9.2/formats.html)).

 The input field must be a base64 encoded binary.